Skip to content

 Microsoft 365 Copilot represents a significant per-user licensing cost that scales with deployment breadth.
 With the introduction of a pay-as-you-go (PAYG) billing option, institutions now face additional governance complexity: managing both fixed per-seat costs and variable metered costs within a unified cost governance framework.
 For financial institutions, this cost governance is not merely a procurement concern -- it intersects with multiple regulatory and fiduciary obligations:

-SOX Section 404: For publicly traded financial institutions, internal controls over financial reporting require that material technology expenditures are properly authorized, allocated, and reported.
+Sarbanes-Oxley §§302/404: For publicly traded financial institutions, internal controls over financial reporting require that material technology expenditures are properly authorized, allocated, and reported.
 If Copilot license costs are material to a department's budget, the allocation methodology becomes part of the institution's internal control framework.
-The PAYG model's variable nature requires additional budget authorization controls to prevent cost overruns from undermining SOX ITGC procedures.
+The PAYG model's variable nature requires additional authorization, Azure subscription budget alerts, and escalation procedures so cost variances are detected and acted on through SOX ITGC procedures.

 Fiduciary Obligations: Banks and credit unions owe fiduciary duties to depositors and members.
 Investment advisers owe fiduciary duties to clients.
-Demonstrating that the institution exercises prudent stewardship over technology spending -- including active license optimization and budget cap enforcement for PAYG billing -- supports these obligations.
+Demonstrating that the institution exercises prudent stewardship over technology spending -- including active license optimization, notification-only PAYG budget thresholds, and documented disablement procedures for hard stops -- supports these obligations.

-OCC Heightened Standards: The OCC expects large banks to maintain effective frameworks for identifying, measuring, monitoring, and controlling operational risks, which include technology cost management.
+12 CFR part 30, appendix D (OCC Heightened Standards): The OCC expects large banks to maintain effective frameworks for identifying, measuring, monitoring, and controlling operational risks, which include technology cost management.
 Uncontrolled or poorly tracked AI licensing costs -- particularly variable PAYG costs that can spike unexpectedly -- could indicate governance weaknesses.
-Budget caps and monitoring demonstrate responsible cost governance under OCC expectations.
+Budget notifications, Azure budget alerts, anomaly monitoring, and documented disablement authority demonstrate responsible cost governance under OCC expectations.

 FFIEC IT Examination Handbook: The FFIEC expects institutions to conduct cost-benefit analyses for technology investments and to monitor ongoing costs relative to projected benefits.
 The FFIEC also expects that cost-benefit analyses comparing licensing models (per-seat versus PAYG) are documented and periodically reviewed.
 License optimization directly supports this expectation.

 From a practical standpoint, Copilot licenses that remain assigned to inactive users represent both a financial waste and a governance gap -- the institution is paying for licenses that may not be actively governed if the user is not engaging with the tool.
-Under the PAYG model, the equivalent risk is ungoverned usage that accumulates charges without management visibility or budget authorization.
+Under the PAYG model, the equivalent risk is ungoverned usage that continues after notification thresholds are reached unless the policy owner takes escalation or disablement action.

 Disclaimer